wyattcupp/codesnap/README.md

-# codebase
+# codesnap

-`codebase` is a command-line tool (written in Go) for aggregating all code files in a project into a single Markdown block, suitable for providing “context” to an LLM (Large Language Model).
+`codesnap` is a command-line tool (written in Go) for aggregating all code files in a project into a single Markdown block, suitable for providing “context” to an LLM (Large Language Model).
 This helps you easily copy & paste your entire project’s relevant source files into a prompt or a separate context window.
 I hated the process of doing this when my LLM use was heavy so I built this.

 ## Contents
 - [Features](#features)